srujayk/MDB-Socials/README.md

 # MDB Socials

-This is an app where members of MDB can share events and images related to those events, as well as RSVP if they are coming.
+An app where members of Mobile Developers of Berkeley can share events to the group.
+Built with Swift and Firebase.

 Features included:

 * Posting new events/socials
-* RSVPing to events
+* Viewing and RSVPing to existing events
-* Adding images to an event
+* Adding an image to an event
 * Logging in and signing up for an account